Health and Well-Being Matter is the monthly blog of the Director of the Office of Disease Prevention and Health Promotion.

 Despite being a primary care clinician by training and in more than half my professional life, I have come to realize that meaningful change in the numbers and in the lives of people with diabetes hinges on improving upon the social determinants of health — which has historically been mostly outside the influence of clinical providers and the traditional health care system.
 In the simplest terms, that means ensuring vital conditions are met such that individuals are able to live the healthiest lives they can.

-Concretely and with particular relevance to diabetes prevention and care, the process for establishing such vital conditions is largely threefold: first, rigorously employ local community-based assessments to understand inequities across social determinants of health domains at the smallest level of community; second, improve health literacy support communities with programs relative to their local needs such that individuals are best able to maintain healthy lifestyles
+Concretely and with particular relevance to diabetes prevention and care, the process for establishing such vital conditions is largely threefold: first, rigorously employ local community-based assessments to understand inequities across social determinants of health domains at the smallest level of community; second, improve health literacy in culturally sensitive ways; third, support communities with programs relative to their local needs such that individuals are best able to maintain healthy lifestyles

 We must remediate systemic barriers that negatively affect our health and well-being.
 Healthy eating is an imperative in preventing and treating diabetes.
 However, a healthy diet cannot readily be realized without access to affordable, nutritious foods.
 An appropriate level of physical activity — a key underpinning of health and well-being — becomes more difficult to achieve when one is limited by a lack of safe and accessible spaces for recreation or simply being able to walk as part of activities of daily life.